ICHydro/Riverlabs/docs/en/operation/quick-start/arduino-setup.md

 1. Visit the [Arduino Software page](https://www.arduino.cc/en/software)
 2. Download the Arduino IDE for your operating system (Windows, macOS or Linux)
 3. Run the installer and follow the installation instructions
-4. Launch the Arduino IDE once installation is complete
+4. Once installation is complete, launch the Arduino IDE

 ## Step 2: Install Required Libraries